Published On

 Analysing Data To Enact Real World Change

-The "internet of things" is starting to become a reality.
-Interconnected devices like FitBit, Withings Scale, Nike Fuel Band, Google Glass and even your mobile phone give us realtime access to hard data about ourselves.
+The “Internet of things” is starting to become a reality.
+Interconnected devices like FitBit, Withings Scale, Nike Fuel Band, Google Glass and even your mobile phone can give us real-time access to hard data about ourselves.
 Never has humanity had such an opportunity to be able to really try to understand our own behaviour and to use that data to help ourselves grow and improve.

 Learning from the past to improve our future